jconwell/domain_suffixes/README.rst

 Coming up with a consistent naming convention for each specific part of a FQDN can get a little inconsistent and confusing.
-For example :code:`somedomain.co.jp`: many people would say the second level domain (SLD) is :code:`somedomain`, but actually the `2nd` level domain is :code:`.co` and `somedomain` is the `3rd` level domain.
+For example :code:`somedomain.co.jp`: many people would say the second level domain (SLD) is :code:`somedomain`, but actually the `2nd` level domain is :code:`.co` and :code:`somedomain` is the `3rd` level domain.

-Because of this the library uses a different naming convention in order to be explicitly clear and accurate.
+This library uses a different naming convention in order to be explicitly clear and accurate.

     :code:`tld` - the actual top level domain of the FQDN.
 This is the domain that is controlled by IANA.